 Table of Contents

-That’s why it’s important to use third-party applications to add crucial missing features and curb the worst transgressions of Microsoft’s Windows 10.
+That’s why it’s important to use third-party applications and tools to add crucial missing features and curb the worst transgressions of Microsoft’s Windows.

 The following article is a short list of my essential utilities, ones that have come most in handy for me over the past decade as an IT professional, technology journalist, and lecturer.
-The utilities are not listed in any particular order, but have been selected because I have found them all necessary to perform vital functions absent from stock Windows on a relatively frequent basis.
+These tools are not listed in any particular order, but have been selected because I have found them all necessary to perform vital functions absent from stock Windows on a relatively frequent basis.

 Beneath each heading is a brief description of the application’s key function along with my personal notes on it and a screenshot.
 Click the app’s name in each section heading for its most direct download link.